MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/print/describing-printer-memory-configurations.md

     ```

-2. Alternatively, the \*Feature entry can contain one or more \*MemConfigKB or \*MemConfigMB attributes instead of \*Option entries.
+1. Alternatively, the \*Feature entry can contain one or more \*MemConfigKB or \*MemConfigMB attributes instead of \*Option entries.
 This is simply a way to specify memory options without including a set of \*Option entries.
 Each \*MemConfigKB or \*MemConfigMB attribute represents a memory option.

     For example, to specify the same two configurations, a 1-megabyte configuration with 450 kilobytes available and a 2-megabyte configuration with 1350 kilobytes available, you can use the following GPD entries:

-    ```cpp
+    ```GPD
     *Feature: Memory
     {
         *Name: "Printer Memory"